What is Self-Improvement?

 https://www.ted.com/talks/guy_winch_the_case_for_emotional_hygiene

 Winch starts off his talk with the fact that he is an identical twin.
-He speaks about how we understand how to take care of our bodies, brush our teeth, shower regularly, but we don’t know how to care for our mind.
+He speaks about how we understand how to take care of our bodies, brush our teeth, and shower regularly, but we don’t know how to care for our minds.
 We actually sustain more psychological injuries than we do physical ones, like loneliness and rejection.
 These injuries can lead to a suppressed immune system and a 14% increase in the chance of an early death.
 Low self-esteem can make you more vulnerable to stress, anxiety, and failures and rejections take longer to recover from.
 He sums up his talk with the fact that we all do something called “Rumination” which is when we overthink about the bad things that have happened.
 He recommends a two-minute distraction to get your mind off it.
 He finishes this self-improvement talk with the fact that we need to practice emotional hygiene.
 I feel this would help anyone achieve some mental self-improvement.

 The key to success?
 Grit by Angela Lee Duckworth